TAIKOO SUGAR REFINERY LIMITED

 scb_date_creation 1883-1973

-scb_level Sub-Collection
+scb_level Sub-collection

-level_sort 1/Collection/Sub-Collection/
+level_sort 7/Collection/Sub-Collection/Sub-Sub-Collection/Sub-Sub-Sub-Collection/Series/Sub-Series/Sub-Sub-Series/File

 scb_extent 48 boxes; 9 volumes